jjf32897/cpsc113-social-todo-node/README.md

-# CPSC113 Social todo app
+# Jo-Jo Feng's CPSC113 Social Todo App

-This is my starter app.
-It is going to be sick.
+This is a collaborative todo application based on Kyle's starter code.

 ## How to run this